bockp/Edge-Detection-project/Article-month1.md

 *Ajouter l'équation de la dérivée seconde + explications*

-It is based on the 1st derivative, or gradient, of the greylevel intensity function [Equation.1].
+It is based on the 1st derivative, or gradient, of the gray level intensity function [Equation.1].

 ![Equation.1](https://github.com/bockp/Edge-Detection-project/blob/master/gradient.jpg)

-**Equation.1: Gradient of a continuous greylevel intensity function fc(x,y), where ix and iy are the unit vectors in the x and y directions [Bovik]**
+**Equation.1: Gradient of a continuous gray level intensity function fc(x,y), where ix and iy are the unit vectors in the x and y directions [Bovik]**

-After finding all the local extrema of the gradient magnitude, a thresholding is applied and the poits where the magnitude is superior to a given threshold are classified as candidate edge points [Equation.2].
+After finding all the local extrema of the gradient magnitude, a thresholding is applied and the points where the magnitude is superior to a given threshold are classified as candidate edge points [Equation.2].

 ![Equation.2](https://github.com/bockp/Edge-Detection-project/blob/master/gradient_thr.jpg)

-**Equation.2: Thresholding of the gradient magnitude, where T is a threshold[Bovik] **
+**Equation.2: Thresholding of the gradient magnitude, where T is the threshold[Bovik] **

 Finally, to obtain edges as zero-width segments, a thinning step is required : if the gradient magnitude is not a local maximum along the gradient direction, the point is suppressed from the edge candidates.